 - 6. Term of Agreement and Effects of Termination. - a.
 The term of this Agreement shall be in effect until December 31, 2025 for three (3) years from the date of signing and shall renew annually thereafter until terminated by either the AGENT or the COUNTY.
 However, either party has the right to terminate this Agreement by giving notice of no less than One Hundred Twenty (120) days prior to the effective date of termination.
 The notice period shall be sixty (60) days for a substantial breach of any term set forth in this Agreement. - b.
-Upon termination of this Agreement, AGENT shall be allowed to complete all sales, assignments, and re-conveyancestothird paties which were entered into prior to the date of termination and are not completed as of the date of termination, and shall further be alowed to hold one audion after the date of termination to attempt to sel any poperties for which a taxdeed petition is panding as of the date of termination adata deed is the part of the date of termination and are not completed as of the date of termination, and shall further be alowed to hold one audion after the date of termination to attempt to sel any poperties for which a taxdeed petition is panding as of the date of termination and atax deed is the produced.
-The AGENT shall receive the compensation which it would otherwise be entitled to under this Agreement for such sales.
+Upon termination of this Agreement, AGENT shall be allowed to complete all sales, assignments, and re-conveyancestothird paties which were entered into prior to the date of termination and are not completed as of the date of termination, and shall further be alowed to hold one audion after the date of termination to attempt to sel any properties for which a taxdeed petition is participasoff the date of termination adatases.
+The AGENT shall be allowed to under this Agreement for such sales.
 The AGENT shall also be entitled to receive the penalty interest on redemptions it is entitled to receive under this Agreement for those certificates with respect to which AGENT has served Take Notices.
 The percentage of the redemption interest AGENT will be entitled to receive subsequent to the termination of this Agreement will be based on what the redemption interest would have been on a redemption as of the date of the termination of this Agreement. - c.
 Additionally, the Agent, Treasurer, and County Clerk, shall within sixty (60) days after the date of termination furnish to the County Board Chairman and Administrator full and accurate records of all certificates of purchase awarded, owner redemptions, deed transfers, , purchase contracts not fully executed, petitions for tax deed, auction records, sales-in-error filed and granted, accounting of proceeds, interests, and fees, and other pertinent records relative to the management of the Program.